ForgoneReality/invictus/README.md

 - Tapping: Default Weapon (or ones with additional cooldowns) do not respond properly to tapping instead of holding
 - Fix Boss -> Should be able to move off-screen
 - Instructions not centered
+- SHOP NEEDS COMPLETE REFACTORING - Not Full Images for everyshop screen, just add the necessary stuff
+- SHOP is currently hard-coded and does not have implemented backwards functionality (or scalability)

 ### Special Thanks